 Space is important to homeowners in the UK.
 As a result, many people are looking at different ways in which they can create more space around their home.
-One such way is by gettng your Boiler installation in the loft.
+One such way is by getting your boiler installation in the loft.
 Alternatively, you could have a brand new one installed up in the loft space from the outset.

-The most common place in the home for a boiler is in the kitchen, or tucked away in an airing cupboard but many homeowners prefer them to be hidden away totally out of sight.
+The most commonplace in the home for a boiler is in the kitchen or hidden away in an airing cupboard.
+However, many homeowners prefer to hide them away entirely.
 What better place to hide it than an empty loft space?

-There are a number of regulations you must follow when installing a boiler in your loft.
-The appliance must be positioned so that heating engineers can have easy access for servicing purposes and for safety reasons, adequate flooring must be laid to ensure a safe passage to it.
+There are several regulations you must follow when installing a modern boiler in your loft.
+The appliance must be in a place so that heating engineers can have easy access for servicing purposes and safety reasons.
+There must also be adequate flooring to ensure a safe passage to it.

 By moving your boiler from the warmth of your main living area to the loft, you need to consider the fact that it might be affected by extreme temperatures – both hot and cold.

-So it’s very important to future proof your loft space to prevent damage.
-In cold weather the machine and pipework will have to deal with freezing temperatures, which could cause frost damage, so it might be worth looking at the insulation in your loft.
+So it’s very important to future proof your loft space prevent damage.
+In cold weather, the machine and pipework will have to deal with freezing temperatures.
+This could cause frost damage, so it might be worth looking at the insulation in your loft.